Beasts of Burden (Defiance): Plot

-In the meantime, Amanda and Niles come closer; first Niles confesses to her about his difficult childhood and the abuse by the Votans during the Pale Wars and later, when Amanda goes to his office, she confesses to him that she was raped when she was working for the E-Rep in New York.
+In the meantime, Amanda and Niles come closer; first Niles confesses to her about his difficult childhood and his abuse by the Votans during the Pale Wars.
+When Amanda later goes to his office she confesses to him that she was raped when she was working for the E-Rep in New York.
 She got pregnant but she never told her fiancé about her rape, making him believe that it was his baby.
-When she decided to abort the baby, that decision destroyed her relationship, making her move with her sister to Defiance.
-When a little bit later Niles finds out that Josef was behind the attack, Amanda tries to convince him not to go against Rafe since he was not involved but he does not listen to her and he evicts Rafe from his house.
+When she decided to abort the baby, that decision destroyed her relationship, causing her move with her sister to Defiance.
+When a little bit later Niles finds out that Josef was behind the attack, Amanda tries to convince him not to go against Rafe since Rafe was not involved but he does not listen to her and he evicts Rafe from his house.

 At the Tarr house, Stahma (Jaime Murray) asks Datak (Tony Curran) to make her a partner in the business since she earned it but Datak declines her offer.
 She then hires some soldiers to provoke Datak and make him attack them so he will be sent back to prison, but Datak asks for their forgiveness for killing Colonel Marsh instead.
-Stahma is surprised by her husband's reaction but at the moment she can not do anything more.
+Stahma is surprised by her husband's reaction but at the moment she can not do nothing more.

 Datak arranges a meeting with his men taking Alak (Jesse Rath) with him, where he express his disappointment to them for ignoring his orders and following the orders of a woman instead.
-As a punishment, one of them has to die to clean the shame and asks Alak to choose which one.
+As a punishment, one of them has to die to clean the shame and he asks Alak to choose which one.
 Alak tells him to kill him since he was the one who was weak and he was not able to stop his mother.
 Even though Datak is impressed with Alak's response, he still kills one of the men in front of everyone's eyes.
-He then goes with Alak to his record pressing business, where he confesses to Alak that he was planning to burn it down but he changed his mind and instead, he scars Alak's hand.
+He then goes with Alak to his record pressing business where he confesses to Alak that he was planning to burn it down but he changed his mind and instead he scars Alak's hand.

-Christie (Nicole Muñoz) tries to take care of Alak's hand while she says to him that his father is crazy but Alak makes excuses for him by saying that he is the only one responsible for his father actions.
+Christie (Nicole Muñoz) tries to take care of Alak's hand while she says to him that his father is crazy but Alak makes excuses for him by saying that he is the only one responsible for his father's actions.
 Stahma comes in the room and when she sees what Datak did to Alak she gets angry.
 The next day, Datak goes to his business tent only to find Stahma and Alak there with the rest of the men waiting for him.
 Stahma makes it clear that she is the one who is in control and has Datak beaten and thrown out of the tent.
-Then, she walks towards him, leans down to him and tells him "You should have made me a partner" and leaves.
+Then she walks towards him, leans down to him and tells him "You should have made me a partner" and leaves.